Hepatitis E is usually spread when people ingest something that has been contaminated by the stool of an infected person.

 Doctors suspect hepatitis based on typical symptoms, such as jaundice.

-Testing for hepatitis usually begins with blood tests to determine how well the liver is functioning and whether it is damaged (liver function tests).
-Liver function tests involve measuring the levels of liver enzymes and other substances produced by the liver.
-These tests may help establish or exclude the diagnosis of hepatitis, identify the cause, and determine the severity of liver damage.
+Testing for hepatitis usually begins with blood tests to determine how well the liver is functioning and whether it is damaged (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more ).
+Liver tests involve measuring the levels of liver enzymes and other substances produced by the liver.
+These tests may help determine the severity of liver damage.

-A blood test to detect antibodies produced by the person's immune system in response to the hepatitis E virus, if available, is done when all of the following are present:
+Doctors do not routinely test people for hepatitis E. However, a blood test to detect antibodies produced by the person's immune system in response to the hepatitis E virus, if available, is done when both of the following are present:

 Good sanitation and personal hygiene can help prevent hepatitis E. Travelers to developing countries can reduce their risk of infection by not drinking unpurified water.
 Boiling and chlorination of water inactivates the hepatitis E virus.